-Sian Procter, a participant in the Astronomy in Chile Educator Ambassadors Program (ACEAP) in 2016, has been selected as an astronaut by SpaceX.
+Sian Proctor, a participant in the Astronomy in Chile Educator Ambassadors Program (ACEAP) in 2016, has been selected as an astronaut by SpaceX.
 The Inspiration4 mission, scheduled to launch sometime after 15 September 2021, will orbit Earth for three days and conduct a variety of experiments.

-Procter is a geoscientist, explorer, space artist, and science communication specialist with a passion for space exploration.
+Proctor is a geoscientist, explorer, space artist, and science communication specialist with a passion for space exploration.
 Her motto is Space2inspire, and she encourages people to use their unique, one-of-a-kind strengths and passion to inspire those within their reach and beyond.

 “I feel so fortunate to be a member of the Inspiration4 crew and to be able to use Space2inspire to impact educators from around the world,” Proctor said.
 “ACEAP is an excellent example of how looking up at the night sky is a shared experience that can inspire us all.”